ShirAmir/ComputerVisionCourse/segmentation/guide.md

 9. The segmentation results will appear on screen and as a file in the output directory you specified earlier.

-10. you can run the program multiple times by reconfiguring the parameters and pressing **GO!**.
+10. You can run the program multiple times by reconfiguring the parameters and pressing **GO!**.

 #### Directory Tree